BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

 # Designing and writing Script Extender mods for Baldur's Gate III

-As an author that has only created (dozens of) SE mods, I thought I'd share with the community some of my experiences.
+As an author that has created dozens of SE-only mods, I thought I'd share with the community some of my experiences.
 I have virtually written all the mods I could've possibly wanted and more, and I don't really have any ideas left.
 In this guide, I will outline my process for creating mods, while providing some tips for aspiring modders.

 Now, just to make it clear: